avast/grpc-json-bridge/README.md

 [![Download](https://api.bintray.com/packages/avast/maven/grpc-json-bridge/images/download.svg) ](https://bintray.com/avast/maven/grpc-json-bridge/_latestVersion)

 This library makes possible to receive a JSON encoded request to a gRPC service.
 It provides an implementation-agnostic module for mapping to your favorite HTTP server as well as few implementations for direct usage in some well-known HTTP servers.
+For requests/responses mapping a [standard GPB <-> JSON mapping](https://developers.google.com/protocol-buffers/docs/proto3#json) is used.

 It uses Scala macros for creating mapping between runtime-provided service and method names to pregenerated Java gRPC classes.
 In case you don't want to use _plain Java API_ you can easily use it together with [Cactus](https://github.com/avast/cactus).